 The other thing that is special about electric SUVs is instant torque.
 On the positive side, it delivers instant acceleration, but on the negative side, it places a lot more strain on the tyres than the more gradual acceleration from gas engines.
 Instant torque leads to increased tyre wear, so the rubber compound used for tyres fitted on electric and hybrid SUVs is selected and developed for its robustness.

 Other factors to consider when choosing tyres for electric and hybrid tyres: An electric SUV’s increased weight also increases its braking distance.
 Pay special attention to the rubber compound used in EV tyres to ensure you get the best grip possible.
 Low-friction tyres are always a good idea.
 After all, rolling resistance impact efficiency, mileage, tyre wear and road noise.
 Depending on whether you want to take your e-SUV off-road, you will have to find the best possible compromise between a smooth tread with minimum rolling resistance and a sturdy grip for all-terrain driving.
-Find out more about the special requirements for tyres for electric vehicles.

 See what electric SUVs can do